VALENCIENNEA WARDII - (PLAYFAIR, 1867)

 wardii: in honor of British diplomat Swinburne Ward (1830-1897), Her Majesty’s Civil Commissioner for the Seychelles (even though this goby was described from Zanzibar, Tanzania).

-Original description: Eleotris wardii Playfair, 1867 - Locality type: Zanzibar, Tanzania, western Indian Ocean.
+Original description: Eleotris wardii Playfair, 1867 - Type locality: Zanzibar, Tanzania, western Indian Ocean.

 Distribution

-Red Sea, Indo-West Pacific: East Africa and Madagascar east to New Ireland (Papua New Guinea), north to southern Japan, south to northern Australia and New Caledonia.
+Red Sea; Indo-West Pacific: East Africa (Tanzania), Seychelles, Madagascar and Maldives, east to New Ireland (Papua New Guinea), north to southern Japan, south to northern Australia and New Caledonia.

 Biology

 Found in sandy areas of shallow lagoon reefs.
-Inhabits coastal bays and inner reefs, usually on deep silty slopes from about 15 meters down.
+Inhabits coastal bays and inner reefs, usually on deep silty slopes.
 Occurs in pairs.